 Disclaimer: This farm is open between May and September (give or take depending on weather) and the lavender is in peak bloom towards the end of July.
 This was the first lavender farm I’ve ever been to and was blown away at how pretty the plants are.
 The farm opens at 10am and by 10:30am the place was completely full.
 Since the first ferry of the day leaves the mainland at 9am, I suggest taking the first ferry over and being at the farm right when they open.

-Admission is $5 but if you spend $20 in the gift shop then your admission is waived.
-The giftshop is huge and has so many items to choose from.
+There’s also a gift shop on the property so you can take some treats home.
+The shop has many items to choose from.
 We took home some soap, CBD gummies and bath bombs.
 They also have a café bar that sells drinks, snacks and ice cream – of course some are lavender flavored.
 If you’re looking for a more interactive experience, they offer U-pick (weather pending) where you pay $12 to clip a small bundle of lavender.
 You’ll get to take your bundle home and it also makes for a great photo prop for the day!